ATpoint/NGS_Pipelines/README.md

   bash Miniconda3-latest-Linux-x86_64.sh
 fi

-#/ If on Mac and brew is the main pkg manager then run this to avoid auto-activate of conda base:
+#/ Avoid auto-activate of conda base:
 echo 'auto_activate_base: false' >> $HOME/.condarc

 #/ Set correct order of channels (given that we use the environment YAML this is actually not necessary):